crate/cloud-howtos/docs/scale-cluster.rst

 Scale a cluster
 ===============

-Once arrived at the Cluster scale page, you can scale the cluster you selected in three steps.
+Once you arrive at the Cluster scale page, you can scale the cluster you selected in three steps.
 First, click the *Edit cluster configuration* button in the top right.